learningequality/ka-lite/docs/screenshots.md

     users == ["guest", "admin", "student", "coach", "hub-guest", "hub-user"] slug ==  if has value, must be unique and will be appended `.png` to become the filename of the screenshot start_url == where the browser will start to do the inputs inputs == array of key-value objects as inputs (selector, text, special codes, etc), to do to show the page as per url.
-Possible values for object keys are:
+Possible values for object keys in order of precedence are:
-        "#id_form_field" = If has "#", use the `id` argument, else, treat the key as the `name` for the `browser_activate_element()` method call.
-This automatically moves to the next form element.
+        "<slug>" == take a screenshot here and the value, which must be a unique slug, is used as filename "<submit>" == submit the page by sending the Enter key to the browser "selector": "value" == If the first character is "#" or "." tries to find an element by id or class, respectively.
+Otherwise tries to find the element by name.
+Then it activates the element by clicking it.
+If the value is nonempty, then it will send the value with `send_keys`.
-        "<slug>" == take a screenshot here and the value, which must be a unique slug, is used as filename "<submit>" == submit the page by sending the Enter key to the browser "" / empty string as key == Fill-in the value on the current form element, which is automatically selected by above selector key. pages == page numbers from user guide where the screenshot can be used (for reference) notes == notes for the screenshot
+        "": "value" == Finally if the key is empty but there is a value, then value will be sent to the active browser's active element (as from `browser.switch_to_active_element()`) with `send_keys`.
+This is meant to be used as part of a sequence of actions, where an element has been previously selected. pages == page numbers from user guide where the screenshot can be used (for reference) notes == notes for the screenshot